Anti-Romani sentiment: Police brutality

 The European Roma Rights Centre (ERRC) has extensively documented and taken legal action on numerous cases involving suspicious deaths of Roma individuals at the hands of law enforcement.
 These incidents have sparked significant international outrage and demands for justice.
 They include Henri Lenfant's death in France, the viral video-recorded death of Stanislav Tomáš in the Czech Republic, and Nikos Sabanis' fatal shooting in Greece.
 Other cases, such as the death of Muszunye Mircea Vișan in a Romanian police station after being beaten until he suffered cardiac arrest, and the suspicious death of 27-year-old Jani Rustemaj while in police custody in Albania, have also drawn attention to the ERRC's efforts to address systemic injustice.

 Prevention

-Council of Europe suggests for Europeans to integrate Roma to prevent racism.
+Council of Europe suggests that Europeans integrate the Roma to prevent racism.

 George Soros and Nicolae Gheorghe have aided Roma.

 Amnesty International campaigns against anti-Romani racism.

 The European Commission actively works to combat anti-Romani racism.
-The President of the European Commission had called on Member States in Europe to end discrimination against Roma in 2020.
+The President of the European Commission, Ursula von der Leyen, had called on member states to end discrimination against Roma in 2020.

 Roma Resistance Day is a Romani holiday observed every May 16 to commemorate the 1944 uprising of Romani prisoners at the Auschwitz-Birkenau concentration camp against their Nazi oppressors.
 This day pays tribute to the Roma's struggle for survival and dignity during the Holocaust.

 Romani people have used music such as flamenco to fight racism and stigma and as a way to earn money.